 An epoxy garage floor finish (called an epoxy paint system by some manufacturers) is very popular today, and for very good reasons: its a breeze to maintain, its resistant to oil staining, and it beads water like a car with a new wax job.

 Theres no need to hire a professional flooring contractor.
-This is a DIY project that can be completed over a weekend, but if youd rather hire someone, why not locate a professional through Angies List – from electricians to physicians – Take the Tour!.
+This is a DIY project that can be completed over a weekend, but if youd rather hire someone, just locate a professional.

 While rolling out the epoxy, its not a bad idea to wear those paper booties like you see at the hospital over your shoes.
 This will ensure you don't track in any debris.
 Lets look at the basic steps:

 Wash the garage floor.
 This will start you with a clean slate.